Office of Sponsored Projects

 Here a some frequently asked questions:

 OSP is overseen by Allen Zweben, PhD, Professor and Senior Associate Dean of Research and Academic Affairs.
 We are located on the 6th floor and are comprised of the following staff:

 Amanda Kay Erekson, Associate Director

 Amanda Erekson has been with OSP since spring 2012 and has completed Columbia’s Sponsored Projects Certification Program in research compliance.
 Prior to joining the School of Social Work, Ms. Erekson worked in operations and administration for several nonprofit organizations.
 She has a Masters of Science in Information and Knowledge Strategy from Columbia School of Professional Studies where she learned “to plan and lead knowledge and information services, improve collaboration and networks, and create innovative knowledge products.”

-Brenton Harper, Grants Manager
+Katie Ulin, Grants Manager